 Green Cross Australia works with respected business, research, community and government partners to cultivate resilience, environmental sustainability and wellbeing through digital networks and collaborative partnerships.
+We achieve this by focusing on near-vulnerable communities.
 We are not an advocacy group - rather we embrace collaboration to achieve impact.